geoffswc/OpenAI-Whisper-Transcription/README.md

 This workbook provides a short, simple example for downloading an mp4 file from a public URI and extracting the transcript.

+#### Whisper-Different-Model-Test.ipynb

+This workbook displays the run time (wall time and CPU time) and transcriptions for the various Whisper models (tiny, base, medium, large) applied to the sample video file.

 ### Installation issues:

 #### Install ffmpeg